Q1: What are the major changes in the 2025 admissions?

 * You can apply even if your examination subjects do not include mathematics, but in order for your application to be competitive, you should submit test scores for mathematics.
 We recommend you take the SAT or ACT.

-Q31: How can I check the status of the delivery of my application documents?
+Q31: How can I check the status of my application documents?

-A: If your application is considered complete, your examinee number can be checked via TAO.
+A: If your application is considered complete, your examinee number can be checked via the online application system, “The Admissions Office (TAO).
+Refer to the Application Guide regarding the date.

 Q32: What kinds of standardized test results does the SPSE accept?